• Skip to secondary menu

 How to Do Homeschooling with Younger Siblings

 Homeschooling can be challenging enough without adding in younger siblings needing attention.
 But you can’t leave them locked in their room, so how do you handle homeschooling with younger siblings needing you?
 Entertain them.
-Work around them.
-Include them, like we do with our read aloud each morning.
+Workaround them.
+Include them, as we do with our read-aloud each morning.

 Homeschooling with Younger Siblings